Shipeasy

 Cron enqueues a job per project

-A scheduled trigger on the ShipEasy fans out one queue message per project that has running experiments.
+A scheduled trigger on the Shipeasy fans out one queue message per project that has running experiments.

 Consumer scans events store